Zrinski family: History

-Paul I's grandson was the first Zrinski, Juraj III. Šubić of Bribir, who took the title Juraj I. Zrinski.
+Paul I's grandson was the first Zrinski, Juraj III. Šubić of Bribir, who, after the move to Zrin, took the title Juraj I. Zrinski [hr].
 His cousin, countess Jelena Šubić, was at the same time married to Vladislav Kotromanić.
 Their first-born child, Tvrtko I, became the Ban of Bosnia and from 1377 the King of Bosnia.
 Their niece and adopted daughter, Elizabeta Kotromanić (Elisabeth of Bosnia), married Louis I the Great.
 Elizabeth's and Louis' daughters succeeded their father and became queens in their own right, as Mary of Hungary and Jadwiga of Poland.

 The Zrinskis were Croats and played a crucial role in the history of the Croatian state, both before their arrival in Zrin and later.
 On the other hand, they are also identified as hungarus or natio hungarica, which means "somebody from the Kingdom of Hungary", regardless of the language spoken and nationality.
 They were among many noble families in the Kingdom of Hungary.

-In the 16th century, Ban Nikola IV Zrinski gained dominion over Međimurje County in the northernmost part of Croatia with its capital Čakovec, which the members of the family held for the next 145 years (1546-1691).
+In 1547, as the Ottoman threat to lands in the vicinity of Zrin grew, King Ferdinand I gave to Ban Nikola IV Zrinski lands in Međimurje County, in the northernmost part of Croatia, with its capital Čakovec, which the members of the family held for the next 145 years (1546-1691).
+Following the move, the family kept the name Zrinski.
 Because they lived, worked, and intermarried with nobility from all parts of the multiethnic kingdom, it was natural and expected that they should be fluent in four or five languages.
 It is certain, that Nikola Zrinski spoke at least Croatian, Hungarian, Italian, Turkish, and of course Latin.
 It is of interest that he was the most prominent Hungarian poet in the 17th century, while his brother Peter is known for his poems in Croatian.